 But soap that smells good is one of those little things in life that bring me joy.

 And I make orange spearmint cold process goat milk soap this spring.

 - Orange and spearmint because the scents are soft and subtle but also bright and clean, which reminds me of spring.

 - Cold process method because it’s less work upfront.
 The trade-off is you need to let it cure for three weeks.
 Which is usually worth it to me.
 However, if I need soap the same day (or week), I sometimes make hot process soap in my crockpot.

-- Goat milk, because the alpha-hydroxy acids help remove dead skin cells from your skin, it’s high in vitamin A, which is important for repairing damaged tissue and maintaining healthy skin, and is high in selenium which is believed by scientists to have an important role in preventing sun damage and skin cancer.
+- Goat milk, because the alpha-hydroxy acids help remove dead skin cells from your skin, it’s high in vitamin A, which is important for repairing damaged tissue and maintaining healthy skin, and is high in selenium which scientists believe to have an important role in preventing sun damage and skin cancer.

-If you’ve never made soap before, you may be surprised that making Orange-Spearmint Cold Process Goat Milk Soap Recipe is as easy as a simple Amazon order or a trip to Hobby Lobby.
+If you’ve never made soap before, you may be surprised that making an Orange-Spearmint Cold Process Goat Milk Soap Recipe is as easy as a simple Amazon order or a trip to Hobby Lobby.

 - You can get goat milk at most grocery stores – either refrigerated by the quart or in the baking aisle, either canned or dehydrated.

 - I typically order lye, also known as sodium hydroxide, from Amazon.com. there are many online soap suppliers, but I don’t buy a ton of lye, so it’s simpler to use Amazon.

 - Fats.
 You don’t have to order special fats for soap making.
 But keep in mind that while you may want extra virgin everything for internal consumption, the same is not true for soap making.
 You’ll actually have better results with refined coconut oil, and pomace olive oil, if you have it, will make a harder bar than virgin olive oil.
 You can also use “junk oils” such as corn, soy, or canola in soap making, keeping in mind that the saponification process changes the nature of the oil, and what you would normally consider inferior for consuming internally can actually be ideal for the purpose of soap making.